seanfisk/personal-chef-repo/config/macos/unautomated.md

   This is licensed software that is installed using Homebrew Cask.
 I purchased a license that has to be manually activated.

-* Sophos Anti-Virus

-  Preferences are scattered over a couple places.
-Some are in user defaults, and some are in `~/Library/Application Support/Sophos Anti-Virus`, and some are elsewhere.
-Most of them I didn't find, but I honestly didn't look really hard.
-We've just left the preferences unautomated for now.

-  Start at login uses custom workflow and is therefore not automated.

 * Wunderlist

   Installed from the Mac App Store; helper start at login uses custom workflow and is therefore not automated.